Skip to content

 <Text color="$color1">red badge</Text>

 $color0 through $color15 map to the theme's palette array.
-At ANSI 16 these are the standard terminal colors; at truecolor they are curated equal-weight hues designed for readability in both dark and light modes.
+At ANSI 16 these are the standard terminal colors; at truecolor they are the curated 16-slot ANSI catalog from the scheme.

 Progressive Enhancement

-The same token vocabulary works across all terminal capability tiers:
+The same token vocabulary works across all terminal capability tiers — see Capability Tiers.

 256-color